ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/renewed-my-personal-website/index.md

 ---
 title: I Renewed My Personal Website
-date: '2020-01-07'
+date: '2021-01-07'
-spoiler: I moved my personal website from Hugo to Gatsby!
+spoiler: New things in the new year, so I started by renewing my website.
 ---

 [](/x/)